PanagiotisDrakatos/Universal-Encryption-Channel/README.md

 </ul>

 <h3>Configuration File</h3>
-<p>Navigate to <a href="https://github.com/PanagiotisDrakatos/Universal-Encryption-Channel/blob/master/SecureUWPChannel/SecureUWPChannel/Configuration/SampleConfiguration.cs">SampleConfiguration<a/> and change Host to localhost if you are going to run the project locally or put the remote local ip which the server machine with the java code has obtain from the router (For example 192.168.1.2)</p>
+<p>Navigate to <a href="https://github.com/PanagiotisDrakatos/Universal-Encryption-Channel/blob/master/SecureUWPChannel/SecureUWPChannel/Configuration/SampleConfiguration.cs">SampleConfiguration<a/> and change Host to localhost if you are going to run the project locally or put the remote local ip which the server machine with the java code has obtain from the router (For example 192.168.1.2).Also you can put whatever you want for the message which you will  send it to the server</p>

 ```c#
 //socket properties